 Some states do not allow a voluntary intoxication defense, but others will allow a defendant to plead to a lesser charge because the crime occurred during intoxication.
 The main question in a voluntary intoxication defense becomes whether or not the defendant could form the necessary intent to commit robbery.
 Robbery requires a specific intent to use violence to steal another's property, but intoxication could possibly render a defendant incapable of forming this specific intent.
 In such cases, a voluntary intoxication defense could result in a defendant's conviction on lesser charges with a lower threshold for the defendant's intent.

 If someone pushes the defendant into committing a robbery that they would not have committed otherwise, the defendant could have an entrapment defense.
 Entrapment defenses are difficult to prove, but if the defendant can show that the person who was robbed somehow instigated the event solely to bring charges against the defendant, then they could argue that the victim entrapped them into committing the crime.
 If the defendant intended to commit robbery in the first place, however, they will have no entrapment defense even if police officers or other individuals provide an opportunity to commit a robbery in order to collect evidence against the defendant.

 If the defendant can show that someone forced them to commit the robbery by threatening them with immediate death or bodily injury, they may have a complete defense to the robbery charges.
 Proving duress presents difficulties for defendants, and many courts have rejected duress defenses because the defendant did not have a sufficient fear of harm or because the defendant had ample opportunity to avoid committing the robbery without risking death or serious injury.

 Robbery is a serious crime and, if you're facing charges, you want to put forward the best defense possible.
-An experienced criminal defense lawyer can help you to evaluate your case and determine what defenses you may be able to raise, such as entrapment or duress.
-Contact an attorney near you today for a free evaluation of your legal matter.
+Talk to an experienced criminal defense lawyer who can help you to evaluate your case and determine what defenses you may be able to raise, such as entrapment or duress.